taylorbodin/ECE281_CE3/README.md

 The picture above shows the "elevator" moving from the bottom floor (0001) to the top floor (0100) and stopping for two clock cycles each floor.
 On the way down it progess from the top to the bottom.
 Per the handout, this is a correct response for the test bench.

+## Documentation
+I worked with C3C park to troublshoot my test bench.
+I help him a lot with his mealy machine and gave conceptual guidance.